fshowalter/franksmovielog.com-v1/content/reviews/0111-the-silent-partner-1978.md

 That’s the setup and the film doesn’t squander it.
 The plot layers double-cross atop double-cross--some predictable, others not--but never feels forced or outlandish.
 It respects our intelligence.

-Mascara-clad Plummer chills as the psychotic thief.
-Gould’s towering stature and confident swagger make him less-than-perfect for the part (Dustin Hoffman would have been ideal) but his innate charisma compensates.
+The cast shines too.
+Christopher Plummer chills as the psychotic, mascara-clad thief.
+Gould’s towering stature and confident swagger make him less-than-perfect for his part (Dustin Hoffman would have been ideal) but his innate charisma compensates.

-_The Silent Partner_ proved an entertaining watch.
-It just didn’t stick.
-I’d love to see a remake scripted by David Mamet.
+My lone complaint lies with the dialog, which doesn't crackle like it should for a film this twisty.
+It's not a dealbreaker, but I’d love to see a remake scripted by David Mamet.